Drawing a Blank: Plot summary

-Location
+Setting

 The first quarter of the book is set in Connecticut while the rest is set in the northern part of Scotland, in the area known as Orkney.

 The majority of the action takes place in small towns or villages, occasionally in a forest or a castle.
 The castle of Castle Glanach is on the coast of the Loch of Stenness.